21 comments

 I guess Im the only one that thinks these are cute.
 I would never pay for them but I might make them at home. i really like the jack jackceratops.
 I often buy random 80’s stuffed toys at value village and my kids get bored with them.
 I’m thinking fraggle-smurf-muppet-brite.
 I love etsy but i find myself just using people ideas.
 I don’t have the kinda money people want for their art.

-5. Elizabeth Blaze
+7. Elizabeth Blaze says:

 I think they’re creepy and inappropriate for youngsters.
 Any reasonable parent should worry about what kind of nightmares these creatures could cause their children.
 Peters has an artisticly sick mind.